willfarrell/aws-wishlist/README.md

 - [ ] Support HTTPS and SVCB records (https://blog.cloudflare.com/speeding-up-https-and-http-3-negotiation-with-dns/)

 ## CloudFront
+- [ ] Using OAC with Lambda that support POST fails.
+Use case SSR w/ streaming responses.
 - [ ] Support use of ECDSA certificates from ACM
 - [ ] Allows s3-fips origins `bucketname.s3-fips.region....`
 - [ ] Origin Shield Support in Canada (https://www.foxy.io/blog/cloudfront-vs-cloudflare-and-how-to-reduce-response-times-for-both-by-35/)
 - [ ] TLS 1.3 Only option
 - [-] Response Header Policy (easier to meet security best practice and reduce header size) (workarounds, add more behaviours or set to single char):
+  - [ ] Unable to remove `Server` header.
+Workaround, set to `_`
   - [x] Unable to set headers to blank (ie `Server`, `X-Powered-By`) [2023-01-03](https://aws.amazon.com/about-aws/whats-new/2023/01/amazon-cloudfront-supports-removal-response-headers/)
   - `Content-Security-Policy` incorrectly applies to non-html - workaround possible
   - Add support for `Permissions-Policy`, apply to html and js files only